Neuro-Dynamics/OCTAGON/README.md

     }
 }
 ```
-Notice how the qoutes in the path and argument fields need to be escaped characters by the use of the backslash.
+Notice how the quotes in the path and argument fields need to be escaped characters by the use of the backslash.

 If the `logo path` is empty, no engine image will be loaded.
 In the examples, the `logo path` is relative to the folder where octagon.py resides.
 The `logo/` folder is the preferred location for the engine logos.